 Sudden onset of pain suggests but is not diagnostic of an arterial embolism, whereas a more gradual onset is typical of venous thrombosis.
 Patients with a history of postprandial abdominal discomfort (which suggests intestinal angina) may have arterial thrombosis.

 Patients with clear peritoneal signs should proceed directly to the operating room for both diagnosis and treatment.
 For others, selective mesenteric angiography or CT angiography is the diagnostic procedure of choice.
 Other imaging studies and serum markers can show abnormalities but lack sensitivity and specificity early in the course of the disease when diagnosis is most critical.
 Plain abdominal x-rays are useful mainly in ruling out other causes of pain (eg, perforated viscus), although portal venous gas or pneumatosis intestinalis may be seen late in the disease.
 These findings also appear on CT, which may also directly visualize vascular occlusion—more accurately on the venous side.
 Doppler ultrasonography can sometimes identify arterial occlusion, but sensitivity is low.
 MRI is very accurate in proximal vascular occlusion, less so in distal vascular occlusion.
 Serum markers (eg, creatine kinase, lactate) rise with necrosis but are nonspecific findings that are seen later.
-Intestinal fatty acid binding protein in the serum may prove valuable in the future as an early marker.

 Early diagnosis is critical because mortality increases significantly once intestinal infarction has occurred.

-Initially, pain is severe but physical findings are minimal.
+Initially, pain is severe, but physical findings are minimal.

 Surgical exploration is often the best diagnostic measure for patients with clear peritoneal findings.